-c.
+d.
 Copies for NSF.
-The awardee is responsible for assuring that two copies of every publication of material based on or developed under this award, clearly labeled with the award number and other appropriate identifying information, are sent to the cognizant NSF Program Officer promptly after publication.
+The awardee is responsible for assuring that copies of every publication of material based on or developed under this award, clearly labeled with the award number and other appropriate identifying information, are made available to the cognizant NSF Program Officer promptly after publication, unless other arrangements have been made by the Program Officer with the awardee.

-d.
+e.
 Metric System.
 All reports and publications resulting from this NSF award are encouraged to use the metric system of weights and measures.

-21. Patent Rights
+22. Patent Rights

-Unless otherwise provided in the award, if this award is for experimental, developmental, or research work, the clause found in the NSF GPM (implementing the Bayh-Dole Act, [35 U.S.C.
-200 et seq.]) applies [see GPM Section 731.3.]
-The awardee will include that clause in all subawards for experimental, developmental, or research activities.
+Unless otherwise provided in the award, if this award is for experimental, developmental, or research work, the following clause (implementing the Bayh-Dole Act, [35 U.S.C.
+200 et seq.]) shall apply.
+The awardee shall include this clause in all subawards for experimental, developmental, or research activities.